-In Year 8 students will look at how Christianity has developed after exploring its roots in Year 7.
+In Year 8 students will begin by exploring different world faiths, Hinduism and Buddhism.
+They will then look at how Christianity has developed, having explored its roots in Year 7.
 They will explore the person of Jesus and the importance of his teachings and the importance of his suffering, death and resurrection for Christians.
 They will reflect on the impact of Christianity in the wider world and their role within the community.